What the AML law regulates

 Who commits terrorist financing

-Terrorist financing is committed by anyone who collects or provides money or other assets knowing that they will be used to carry out a terrorist attack, commit an act of terror, participate in a terrorist group, support or promote terrorism, threaten to commit an act of terrorism, or assist in such acts.
+Terrorist financing is committed by anyone who collects or provides money or other property knowing that it will be used to carry out a terrorist attack, commit an act of terror, participate in a terrorist group, support or promote terrorism, threaten to commit an act of terrorism, or assist in such acts.
 This may also include support for persons or groups preparing to commit such acts.
 Similarly, it includes the provision of reward or compensation to the perpetrators of the above acts, including the raising of funds for such reward or compensation for the perpetrators or persons close to them.

 What is dirty money